-Summary of the procedures performed
+Summary of procedures performed

 We compared the fair values of the derivatives with the fair values as confirmed by the external counterparties, in the context of so-called "collateralization".
-We assessed the adequacy of the valuation models by involving our own valuation specialists, compared the parameters used (interest curves) to market data and recalculated the fair value for a sample of derivatives.
+We recalculated the fair value for a sample of derivatives;

 - We assessed the existing hedging documentation to determine whether it meets the criteria as described in the "carved-out" version of IAS 39 as adopted by the European Union, and we assessed the effectiveness tests performed by the Group to verify whether the hedging relationships were still effective and whether the ineffectiveness was calculated correctly.
-In particular, we compared the volume of hedging derivatives with the projected volume of hedged mortgage (and other) loans over future time buckets, taking into account the assumptions regarding expected early repayments and renegotiations, in order to identify any over-hedging situations, that could partially jeopardize the application of hedge accounting. - We examined the model used by the Group to forecast future early repayments and renegotiations of mortgage loans, and assessed its correct functioning in recent financial years. - We tested the spreadsheets used by the Group to monitor the hedging models, in order to verify the correctness of the hedge accounting entries, and whether the derivatives, of which the fair value was not zero at the start of the hedging relationship, have been accounted for correctly.
-We have verified the reconciliation of these spreadsheets with the underlying source systems on the one hand and with the Consolidated Financial Statements on the other hand. - Finally, we have evaluated whether the notes to the Consolidated Financial Statements (notes 5 and 21) are complete, accurate and in accordance with IFRS requirements.
+In particular, we compared the volume of hedging derivatives with the projected volume of hedged mortgage (and other) loans over future time buckets, taking into account the assumptions regarding expected early repayments and renegotiations, in order to identify any overhedging situations, that could partially jeopardize the application of hedge accounting; - We examined the model used by the Group to forecast future early repayments and renegotiations of mortgage loans, and assessed its correct functioning in recent financial years; - We tested the spreadsheets used by the Group to monitor the hedging models, in order to verify the correctness of the hedge accounting entries, and whether the derivatives, of which the fair value was not zero at the start of the hedging relationship, have been accounted for correctly.
+We have verified the reconciliation of these spreadsheets with the underlying source systems on the one hand and with the Consolidated Financial Statements on the other hand; - Finally, we have evaluated that the notes to the Consolidated Financial Statements (notes 5 and 21) are complete, accurate and in accordance with IFRS requirements.